Dr Lucy Brookes

 Alongside the preparation of my first book, I am beginning to think about several new projects.
 The first of these is a study of veracity and ‘truthfulness’ in Middle English literature.
 In an article published in New Medieval Literatures, I used the modern coinage ‘truthiness’ to interrogate the tendency for romances (obviously and indeed self-consciously fictional texts) to claim to be telling the truth at moments when they are most sensational and extraordinary.
 I think that there are compelling parallels to be drawn between the semantic slipperiness of ‘trouthe’ in the later Middle Ages, and our own ‘Post-Truth’ era; this project will start with romance, but build out to encompass other popular ‘fictional’ genres of the period.

 At Merton I teach the medieval papers Prelims 2 (Literature in English, 650-1350) and FHS 2 (Literature in English, 1350-1550), as well as Prelims 1A (English Language).
-I serve as director of studies for students pursuing Course II at the college, and supervise undergraduate dissertations on a range of medieval topics.
+I serve as director of studies for students pursuing Course II at the college, and teach specialised papers for this course (previously Lyric, currently Romance).
+I also supervise undergraduate and MSt dissertations on a range of medieval topics.
 In 2019-20 I was an Ashmolean Junior Teaching Fellow as part of the Krasis programme; I always enjoy the chance to use objects and especially Oxford’s wonderful museum collections in my teaching.

 with Rebecca Menmuir and Peter Buchanan, ‘Chaucer’, The Year’s Work in English Studies (2022)